 Peru is the perfect example of a melting pot of cultures and cuisines, and not just because restaurants along the coast offer more than 2,000 kinds of soups and 250 desserts.
 Enjoy seafood, such as ceviche, from the coast as well as grains and meats from the Andes, and tropical fruits from the jungle.

-Our South American cooking vacation, "Magical Peruvian Adventure," highlights the diverse cuisine with a tour of both Lima and Cusco.
-In the capital of Peru, you'll even get to experience cooking classes where you'll learn to make traditional dishes such as causa limeña (a potato dish), lomo saltado (beef and chilies), and suspiro a la limeña (caramel meringue parfait), for example.
+Our South American cooking vacation, “Taste of Peru,” highlights the diverse cuisine with a tour of both Lima and Cusco.
+In the capital of Peru, you’ll even get to experience cooking classes where you’ll learn to make traditional dishes such as causa limeña (a potato dish), lomo saltado (beef and chilies), and suspiro a la limeña (caramel meringue parfait), for example.

 In Cusco, enjoy a home-style traditional menu as well as an exotic 7-course tasting menu.
 But it’s not just about fresh food here; you’ll also get to experience how to make a traditional Peruvian cocktail class.